marduke182/jekyll-blog/_drafts/react-folder-structure.markdown

 summary:
 ---

 Create React App solved the issue of project startup and Javascript fatigue, but there is not a common pattern for folder structure, I've been used different ways from projects to projects (sometimes in the same project, yes, It was a chaos).
-However, we had a meeting last week to decided the company rules.
-Thanks, I was on the right path.

 ## Folder by feature, not by type.

-When you start with redux for example, a common way to structure your folder is having folders for *actions*, *constants*, *reducers and* *selectors*, the truth is, this is the worst approach you can do, every time you want to implement a new feature, you need to open 4 different folders.
+A good approach when you start with redux, is group all *actions*, *const*, *selectors* and *reducer* in the same business domain, or logic state, for example puttin all related to *authentication* together.

 ```bash
 src